sndl/parnas/README.md

 Usage examples are based on example config above.

-1. Help: `java -jar parnas.jar --help`
+1. Help: `parnas --help`
-1. List all parameters: `java -jar parnas.jar local1 list`
+1. List all parameters: `parnas local1 list`
-1. List all parameters by prefix: `java -jar parnas.jar local1 list --prefix param`
+1. List all parameters by a prefix: `parnas local1 list --prefix param`
-1. Set a parameter: `java -jar parnas.jar local1 set newParamName newParamValue`
+1. Set a parameter: `parnas local1 set newParamName newParamValue`
-1. Get a parameter: `java -jar parnas.jar local1 get newParamName`
+1. Get a parameter: `parnas local1 get newParamName`
-1. Remove parameter: `java -jar parnas.jar local1 rm newParamName`
+1. Remove parameter: `parnas local1 rm newParamName`
-1. Diff between parameters in two backends: `java -jar parnas.jar local1 diff ssm1`
+1. Diff between parameters in two backends: `parnas local1 diff ssm1`
 1. Remove ALL parameters in a backend, must pass `--permit-destroy` flag for command to succeed:
-`java -jar parnas.jar local1 destroy --permit-destroy`
+`parnas local1 destroy --permit-destroy`

-Actions can be done on multiple backends by tag: `java -jar parnas.jar --by-tag non-prod set newParamName2 newParamValue2`
+Actions can be done on multiple backends by tag: `parnas --by-tag non-prod set newParamName2 newParamValue2`

 ## Backends
 At the moment supported backends are: